 Queen Elizabeth National Park

-Queen Elizabeth National Park, so named after Queen Elizabeth II’s 1954 visit, lies in Western Uganda and is an astonishing 1978km², with Lake George in the north-east, Lake Edward in the south-west and the Kazinga channel connecting the two.
+Queen Elizabeth National Park, named after Queen Elizabeth II’s 1954 visit, lies in Western Uganda and is an astonishing 1978km², with Lake George in the north-east, Lake Edward in the south-west and the Kazinga channel connecting the two.

 Queen Elizabeth National Park, in conjunction with Virunga National Park, is a Lion stronghold and Conservation Unit in Central Africa.
 The park is also famous for volcanic features such as cones and deep craters, many with lakes such as the Katwe craters.